 Helios Capital Asset Management (India) Private Limited

-Information regarding dematerialisation or Rematerialization of units of the Schemes of Helio Mutual Fund
+Information regarding dematerialisation or Rematerialization of units of the Schemes of Helios Mutual Fund

 Option to hold units in Dematerialised (Demat) form:

 Pursuant to Para 14.4.2 of Master Circular for Mutual Funds, investors subscribing for the Units in any of the schemes of Helios Mutual Fund (“Fund”) may opt to hold Units in dematerialized (demat) mode by filling and providing details of their demat account in the specified application form and furnish Bank Account details linked with their demat account.
 Units shall be allotted in physical form by default, unless the investors intimate their intention of holding Units in demat form by filling in the specified application form.
 This option shall be available in accordance with the provisions laid under the respective scheme(s) and in terms of guidelines / procedural requirements as laid by the depositories (NSDL / CDSL) from time to time.
 Currently, the option to hold Units in demat form shall not be available to investors subscribing for Units into options where the dividend distribution frequency is less than one month.